Last Updated on 28 January 2024 by Rebecca

 - Simple to use and portable

-Even though it has a lid that snaps shut, I wouldn’t recommend turning this bucket toilet upside down as your waste may leak.
+Even though this portable travel toilet has a lid that snaps shut, I wouldn’t recommend turning this bucket toilet upside down as your waste may leak, releasing unpleasant odours.
 The toilet seat can be removed for easy cleaning and dumping of any waste.
 There is also a carrying handle for easy transportation when you do need to clean it out.

-As bucket toilets go, this porta potty is a great portable toilet for camping to meet your basic needs.
+As portable camping toilets go, this porta potty is a great portable toilet for camping to meet your basic needs during that weekend camping trip whether you’re doing your first solo camping trip or camping with friends.

 3. Camco Portable Toilet